AIM-SCU/MosAIG/README.md

-# MosAIG: Multicultural Text to Image Generation
+# When Cultures Meet: Multicultural Text-to-Image Generation

-This repository contains the dataset and code for our paper: Multi-Agent Multimodal Models for Multi-Cultural Text to Image Generation
+This repository contains the dataset and code for our paper: When Cultures Meet: Multicultural Text-to-Image Generation

 ![Example instance](images/overview2.png)